-As to what Mike Bailmann's 64K 16 bit bus modification for the console is, I thought I'd put my reply here in the BB (in case RYTE or anyone else is interested).
+As to what Mike Ballmann's 64K 16 bit bus modification for the console is, I thought I'd put my reply here in the BB (in case RYTE or anyone else is interested).
 To do it you need two 32K byte memory chips (I used the Hitachi 62256 but the NEC would be OK too) and a 74LS21 and 74LS153.
 Total cost around \$27.
 These four IC's get piggybacked on other IC's on the console PC board, and then you have to solder in some jumpers.

-As of right now Mike's mod does replace the 32K card, and you would have to pull the 32K card out of the The data lines are on the 16 bit PEB. data bus and do not have to so through the 16 to 8 bit converter circuit as do the 32k or 128k+ memory card or the "matchbox" 32K projects with 6264's that have been put various places.
-Mike's mod actually adds 32K WORDS (64K bytes of RAM) of which 16K words (32K bytes) are in the 32K memory in now. expansion space and u 50 That's why the mod gives you a 50% increase in speed -- all of a sudden your whole 32K is running like that precious 256 bytes of CPU PAD at >8300 - >83FF.
+of right now Mike's mod As does replace the 32K card, and you would have to pull the 32K card out of the PEB.
+The data lines are on the 16 bit data bus and do not have to go through the 16 to 8 bit converter circuit as do the 32k or 128k+ memory card or the "matchbox" 32K projects with 6264's that have been put various places. adds 32K WORDS Mike's mod actually (64K bytes of RAM) of which 16K words (32K bytes) are in the 32K memory expansion space and in use now.
+That's why the mod gives you a 50% increase in speed -- all of a sudden your whole 32K is running like that precious 256 bytes of CPU PAD at >8300 - >83FF.

 BUT, as if that weren't enough, Mike is also working on switching in the other four 8K blocks!
-There's one 8K block for every BK block in the TI address space (64K).
-Right now only the four blocks for the 32K memory are Mike is sending use, though, in preliminary schematics for a board that will go in the console and take care of switching in the REMAINING four blocks.
+There's one 8K block for every 8K block in the TI address space (64K).
+Right now only the four blocks for the 32K memory are in use, though.
+Mike is sending preliminary schematics for a board that will go in the console and take care of switching in the REMAINING four blocks.
 I'm not sure just how it will work, but I guess it will switch out the corresponding console blocks.

 Anyway, the point is that aside from having a faster computer with 32K there are going to be a number of additional developments with this project.
-If you decide to do it, let me know when you get your IC's (you'll also need that spare black and silver Then I'll take my console console). apart and make up a set of step by step instructions with pin numbers, do the how to jumper, every The whole mod would piggybacking etc. take about an hour and a half to do (it took me a lot longer because I made lots of stupid mistakes.)
+If you decide to do it, let me know when you get your IC's (you'll also need that spare black and silver Then I'll take my console console). apart and make up a set of step by with pin numbers, step instructions how to do the every jumper, The whole mod would piggybacking etc. take about an hour and a half to do (it took me a lot longer because I made lots of stupid mistakes.)

-Rather than try for the 32K on the DSR card, I'd so for Mike's mod if I were you.
+Rather than try for the 32K on the DSR card, I'd go for Mike's mod if I were you.
 It's got a lot more potential and would actually be simpler to do.

-Okay folks, this project is just what ordered . true the Doctor project for the bankswitching As noted, a board to venerable 99/4A. take care of most of the circuitry would be necessary or desireable to avoid mistakes and make the entire project easier.
+Okay folks, this project is just what the Doctor ordered... true a. project the bankswitching for As noted, a board to venerable 99/4A. take care of most of the circuitry would be necessary or desireable to avoid mistakes and make the entire project easier.